On the geometry of star domains and the spectra of Hodge-Laplace operators: Introduction

-Estimates for the best possible Poincar\'e--Friedrichs inequality are of general interest because they characterize the stability of numerous partial differential equations in vector calculus and exterior calculus.
-The Poincar\'e--Friedrichs inequality for scalar functions, known as Poincar\'e inequality, has traditionally been a focus of study.
+Special cases include the Poincar\'e constant for the gradient and the Friedrichs constant for the divergence, which are related to the eigenvalues of the Neumann and Dirichlet Laplacians, respectively.
+The Weber inequalities in vector analysis are further special cases.
+Estimates for the best possible Poincar\'e--Friedrichs constant $C_{\PF,\Domain,k}$ are of general interest because they characterize the stability of numerous partial differential equations in vector calculus and exterior calculus.

+The scalar case of the Poincar\'e--Friedrichs inequality, usually called the Poincar\'e inequality, has traditionally been a focus of study.
+When the domain is bounded and convex, there are upper bounds for the Poincar\'e constant, optimal among those upper bounds that are proportional to the domain diameter~\cite{Pay_Wei_Poin_conv_60,bebendorf2003note}.
+The inverse square of the Poincar\'e constant is the smallest positive eigenvalue of the Neumann--Laplacian.

-When the domain is convex, then the optimal Poincar\'e constants proportional to the diameter are well-known~\cite{Pay_Wei_Poin_conv_60,bebendorf2003note}.
-More generally, the lowest non-zero eigenvalue of the Neumann--Laplacian, whose inverted square root is just the Poincar\'e constant for the gradient operator, already provides a lower bound for the spectra of Hodge--Laplace operators on $k$-forms with magnetic boundary conditions~\cite{bao1998inverse,mitrea2001dirichlet} and the lowest eigenvalue of the Dirichlet--Laplacian~\cite{polya1952remarks}.
-In the Euclidean setting, the Hodge--Laplacian acts as a componentwise Laplacian but with boundary conditions that render an analysis via the exterior derivative more amenable.
-We also know explicit upper and lower bounds for the the lowest eigenvalues of Hodge--Laplace operators over convex domains~\cite{savo2011hodge,Kouassy2019}.
-Guerini and Savo~\cite{guerini2004eigenvalue} have refined the comparison of different minimal eigenvalues of the Hodge--Laplace operators when the convex domain has smooth boundary: the smallest non-zero eigenvalues of the Hodge--Laplace operator are increasing in $k$, and if the domain is strictly convex, then they are even strictly increasing.
-However, their argument relies on the smoothness of the domain because they leverage curvature terms along the boundary.
-The modest primary goal of this work is to extend these observations: we establish that the Poincar\'e--Friedrichs constants are increasing in $k$ even over non-smooth convex sets.
-In fact, we prove the convergence of the spectra of Hodge--Laplace operators under a bi-Lipschitz class of perturbations of the domain.
+By contrast, the spectra of Hodge--Laplace operators and the Poincar\'e--Friedrichs constants of exterior derivative operators pose more subtle problems, and fewer results are known.
+The literature provides explicit upper and lower bounds for the smallest positive eigenvalues of Hodge--Laplace operators on bounded convex domains~\cite{savo2011hodge,Kouassy2019}.
+Notably, the smallest positive eigenvalue of the Neumann--Laplacian is already a lower bound for the positive spectra of Hodge--Laplace operators on $k$-forms with absolute boundary conditions~\cite{bao1998inverse,mitrea2001dirichlet} and for the smallest eigenvalue of the Dirichlet--Laplacian~\cite{polya1952remarks}.

+The work of Guerini and Savo~\cite{guerini2004eigenvalue} gives a refined comparison of the smallest positive eigenvalues of Hodge--Laplace operators on bounded convex domains with smooth boundary, essentially proving monotonicity: the smallest positive eigenvalues of the Hodge--Laplace operator on $k$-forms are nondecreasing in $k$, and if the domain is strictly convex, then they increase strictly.
+However, their argument relies on the smoothness of the domain: the proof involves curvature terms of the boundary.
+It is not evident how their approach generalizes to non-smooth convex domains.
+One goal of this work is to extend the work of Guerini and Savo: we establish that the Poincar\'e--Friedrichs constants are nonincreasing in $k$ even on non-smooth bounded convex domains.